-This element affects over 300 human chemical reactions which include (although not limited to) sustaining blood vessels, maintaining heart health, producing new cells and proteins, maintaining and boosting energy levels and enabling enzyme activity.
-These biochemical activities have an overall health effect on the body as well as on the ability to carry out daily tasks.
+Magnesium serves many purposes in regard to the human body, it’s an integral part of our very planet and is used in hundreds of various applications today.
+But more to the point, magnesium is an essential mineral used in over 300 chemical reactions inside our very body!
+These reactions include (although not limited to) sustaining blood vessels, maintaining heart health, producing new cells and proteins, maintaining and boosting energy levels, enabling enzyme activity, the list goes on.
+These biochemical activities powered by magnesium have an overall health effect on our body and on our ability to carry out ordinary tasks.

-Helps to Increase Energy
+Helps Increase Energy

 Calms Nerves and Anxiety